SELF-GUIDED HAUTE ROUTE HIKING TOUR OVERVIEW

 ✔ Hike in 2 countries – France and Switzerland

-✔ Hike one of the most iconic long-distance trekking trails in the world.
+✔ Trek one of the most iconic long-distance trails in the world.

 ✔ Pass through charming mountain villages in the Alps.